Spring and Autumn period: Court moves east (771)

-Zheng falls out with the court (722–685 BCE)
+Zheng falls out with the court (722–685)

-Duke Yin of Lu ascended the throne in 722 BCE.
+Duke Yin of Lu ascended the throne in 722.
 From this year on, the state of Lu kept an official chronicle, the Spring and Autumn Annals, which along with its commentaries is the standard source for the Spring and Autumn period.
 Corresponding chronicles are known to have existed in other states as well, but all but the Lu chronicle have been lost.

-In 717 BCE, Duke Zhuang of Zheng went to the capital for an audience with King Huan.
+In 717, Duke Zhuang of Zheng went to the capital for an audience with King Huan.
 During the encounter the duke felt he was not treated with the respect and etiquette which would have been appropriate, given that Zheng was now the chief protector of the capital.
-In 715 BCE Zheng also became involved in a border dispute with Lu regarding the Fields of Xu.
+In 715, Zheng also became involved in a border dispute with Lu regarding the Fields of Xu.
 The fields had been put in the care of Lu by the king for the exclusive purpose of producing royal sacrifices for the sacred Mount Tai.
 For Zheng to regard the fields as just any other piece of land was an insult to the court.

-By 707 BCE, relations had soured enough that the king launched a punitive expedition against Zheng.
+By 707, relations had soured enough that the king launched a punitive expedition against Zheng.
 The duke counterattacked and raided Zhou territory, defeating the royal forces in the Battle of Xuge and injuring the king himself.
-Zheng was the first vassal to openly defy the king, kicking off the centuries of warfare without respect for titles which would characterize the period.
+Zheng was the first vassal to openly defy the king, kicking off the centuries of warfare without respect for the old traditions which would characterize the period.

 The display of Zheng's martial strength was effective until succession problems after Zhuang's death in 701 weakened the state.

-In 692 BCE, there was a failed assassination attempt against King Zhuang, orchestrated by elements at court.
+In 692, there was a failed assassination attempt against King Zhuang, orchestrated by elements at court.